 Boil fresh drinking water and leave it to cool to approx. 40 - 50 °C*.
 Scalding, loss of nutrients and damage to any probiotic bacteria that may have been supplemented will be avoided at these temperatures.

-Pour 2/3 of the prepared water into the feeding bottle.
+Pour the required amount of boiled water into the feeding bottle.

 Fill the measuring spoon loosely and level excessive powder to avoid overdosing.
 Put the recommended amount of powder into the feeding bottle.